Prosciutto and Pear Salad Bundles

 • Lay a pear slice and a small bunch of the arugula mixture on top of one slice of prosciutto.

-• Carefully wrap the prosciutto around the arugula salad, just tight enough so that the salad doesn't easily fall out.
-Repeat until they're all wrapped and lay on a small serving platter.
+• Carefully wrap the prosciutto around the pear salad, just tightly enough to prevent the salad from falling out.
+Repeat for each bundle, then arrange them on a small serving platter.

-Sprinkle with extra pepper and pomegranate arils if desired.
+Sprinkle with extra black pepper and pomegranate arils if desired.

 Notes

-Wait until just before serving to toss the arugula with oil.
-You could prepare the salad without any oil, and serve it as-is or drizzle a little oil over the platter just before serving.
+• Wait until just before assembly to toss the arugula with oil.
+Another option is to prepare the salad without any oil, and serve it as-is, or drizzle a little oil over the platter just before serving.

 Nutrition